Have you ever wondered where marketers get social media statistics?

 3. Learn from your experience.

-Use your own statistics.
+Use your own statistics, too.
 Track and record your social media efforts and results with a tool like Sprout Social.
 Do you know which type of content drives the most sales in your business?
 Which content gets shared the most?
 If you find something that works, keep doing it!
-(No matter what external studies say).
+Don’t worry if external studies say it shouldn’t.

 4. Plan for the future.

 Examining social data is a great way to notice trends and changes over time.
-Think about where thing are moving and plan ahead.
-If Youtube keeps growing year after year, maybe it’s time you try it out?
+Think about where things are moving and plan ahead.
+For example, if Youtube keeps growing year after year, maybe it’s time you try it out?